joeycrack93/AZ-104-AzureGov/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 Labs 01 to 02a **will only function if you have full ownership of your tenant**.
 If you are using a provided student account, you do not have required permissions and should utilize the interactive lab simulation below **or** sign up for a [free Azure account + tenant](https://azure.microsoft.com/en-us/free/search/)

 *Note when using free Azure tenant - Please notify your instructor, if applicable, if you're using this option.
-There are minor differences in the lab steps and JSON parameters that must be modified.*
+There are minor differences in the lab steps and JSON parameters that must be modified because free tenants are hosted on Azure Commercial rather than Gov.*